fylgja/fylgja-flex-grid/README.md

 <details><summary>Why should I still use a flex-grid instead of a CSS Grid</summary>

-While it is not an valid answer to say browser support.

-Since you can use CSS grid in IE11, via Explicit grid (fixed size).
+It's not an valid answer to say browser support, since you can use CSS grid in IE11, via Explicit grid (fixed size).

 Flex-grid makes sense for flexable grids.
-Where you don't know the layout, before hand.
+Where you don't know the layout before hand.

 </details>